dzervoudakes/react-party/README.md

 npm run build --report
 ```

+## Configuration
+> This application makes use of `ESLint`, `Stylelint` and `EditorConfig`.
+Each of these features requires
+> an extension be installed in order to work properly with IDEs and text editors such as VSCode.

 ## Server Environments
-The same Express server runs development and production builds.
+> The same Express server handles development and production content.
+To run the server locally

-> To run the server locally with webpack dev middleware, set `NODE_ENV=development`
+> with webpack dev middleware, run `npm start`.
+To run the production server with static

-> To run the production server with static build assets from 'dist', set `NODE_ENV=production`
+> build assets from 'dist', run `NODE_ENV=production node index.js`.

-## Some Technologies Used
-* React
-* ES6/7 + Babel
-* Webpack
-* Axios
-* Flux Architecture
-* Material-ui
-* React-router-dom
-* Sass
-* Node + Express